 The Student Trips

-The cornerstone of the OTI student experience is group travel and on-the-ground exposure to the people, politics and realities of the region studied.
+The cornerstone of the OTI student experience is group travel and on-the-ground exposure to the people, politics and realities of the regions studied.
 We have developed a robust model of Experiential Education that combines an intensive study-abroad trip with extensive pre-trip education.
 As a result of the OTI experience, students return to campus more educated, more nuanced in their thinking, and empowered with skills to inspire others through education and action.